Elizabeth May: 2015 Press Gallery Dinner speech

-At the Parliamentary Press Gallery's dinner in Gatineau, Quebec on May 9, 2015, May was recorded on video in front of an audience stating, "Welcome back, Omar Khadr.
+At the Parliamentary Press Gallery's dinner in Gatineau, Quebec on May 9, 2015, May said "Welcome back, Omar Khadr.
 It matters to say it.
 Welcome back, Omar Khadr.
 You're home", in reference to Omar Khadr, a convicted child soldier.
-She further said, "Omar Khadr, you've got more class than the whole fucking cabinet", before being escorted off the stage by Transport Minister Lisa Raitt.
+She added, "Omar Khadr, you've got more class than the whole fucking cabinet", before being escorted off the stage by Transport Minister Lisa Raitt.
 Early in her speech she also questioned why no one else had mentioned the event was being held on First Nations territory, asking "What the fuck is wrong with the rest of you?"

-May later blamed her actions on fatigue and insisted she hadn't had too much to drink.
-"I didn't have a lot of wine," May said, "but it may have hit me harder than I thought it would".
-When questioned if she should resign, May responded that "a lot of people have given bad press gallery speeches and have gone on to be Prime Minister or gone on to lead other aspects of their lives, time will tell."
-May was quick to admit that her remarks at the annual press gallery dinner in Gatineau, Quebec, were a poor attempt at comedy.
-However, she said they shouldn't detract from her political track record.
-President of the Treasury Board Tony Clement and NDP House Leader Peter Julian said Monday afternoon that May's apology was sufficient.
-"Look, she's apologized which was appropriate and I'm going to leave the matter at that", Clement told reporters.
+May later blamed her actions on fatigue and denied accusations that she had drunk excessively.
+"I didn't have a lot of wine," she said, "but it may have hit me harder than I thought it would".
+When asked if she should resign, she said that "a lot of people have given bad press gallery speeches and have gone on to be Prime Minister or gone on to lead other aspects of their lives, time will tell."
+President of the Treasury Board Tony Clement and NDP House Leader Peter Julian said that her apology was sufficient.
 Laura Peck, senior partner at TransformLeaders.ca, said, "She has apologized.
-She's done the right thing, she's apologized", Peck said.
-"One mistake is forgivable, two is a pattern."
-It's more of an "inside Ottawa beltway" thing anyway, Peck added.
+She's done the right thing, she's apologized".